junkei-okinawa/switchbot-ble-to-influxdb/systemd/README.md

     # TriggeredBy: ● switchbot-ble-to-influxdb.timer
     ```

-    If it has never been executed, `-- No entries --` will be displayed.
+    Before the first timer execution, `-- No entries --` will be shown:
     ```bash
     journalctl -u switchbot-ble-to-influxdb.service
     # -- No entries --
     ```

-    Logs are displayed after the first execution.
+    After the first execution, logs will appear like this:
     ```bash
     journalctl -u switchbot-ble-to-influxdb.service
     # May 21 09:40:11 <hostname> systemd[1]: Starting switchbot-ble-to-influxdb.service - Run switchbot-ble-to-influxdb script periodically...